-If you lose your signature card, you should have it immediately revoked.
+If you lose your signature card or the private keys of your S/MIME or SSL-certificates you should have the certificates revoked immediately.
 You can do this in several ways.

 Who can have a certificate revoked?

 - A third party authorized to revoke using the revocation password assigned to them

 - A certifier of a professional attribute, exclusively in writing

 You have the following options to have a certificate revoked: